rackerlabs/docs-developer-blog/_posts/2018-11-28-restrict-manual-creation-of-oracle-purchase-orders.md

 To use menu exclusions, you need to exclude several functions at the responsibility level to ensure that a user is not able to create the PO manually.
-Make sure to modify all responsibilities where you want to restrict PO creation.
+Make sure that you modify all responsibilities where you want to restrict PO creation.

-The following functions should be excluded:
+You should exclude the following functions:

 -	`Purchase Orders`
 -	`PO Summary: Create New PO`

-The following images shows this process:
+The following image shows this process:

 ![]({% asset_path 2018-11-28-restrict-manual-creation-of-oracle-purchase-orders/Picture5.png %})